oac0de/Housing-Value-Regression-Analysis/README.md

 For every change in X, our Y (Price) will fluctuate about 136,000.

 # Cross-Validation
 10-fold cross validation of our test/train split.

-# Checking Normality Assumption

 # Conclusions